NolanTan/Capstone/README.md

         `npm install`
     to install dependencies needed to run the backend.

-    In the lsm/frontend/lsm-app/ directory, run
+    In the lsm/frontend/lsm-app/ directory, run the command `npm install`
-        `npm install`
     to install dependencies needed to run the frontend.